I tried the GE Mella, a Keurig for growing mushrooms at home

 The lion’s mane mushroom is one of countless miracles in nature.
 Its thousands of tendrils bloom from rotted wood, creating a pillow made of thousands of tiny icicle structures.
 The mushroom is a good source of fiber and protein, and consuming it may even help stave off dementia.
 It’s also delicious, forming a crisp, brown crust when baked, crowning my large bowl of homemade ramen with its chewy texture.

 But this lion’s mane I’m chewing on wasn’t grown at a farm.
 It was grown in my basement on an old card table, with an assist from Mella.
-Mella is an automated mushroom-growing box, developed by GE’s FirstBuild lab.
+Mella is an automated mushroom-growing box, developed by GE Appliance’s FirstBuild lab.
 Think of it as a Keurig for mushrooms—but slower, more expensive, and less practical for all sorts of reasons I’ll get into.

 Mella goes on sale today for $350 on Indiegogo.
-And while I can’t say I’d recommend it to most people, it’s a unique product worth examining because it offers both a peek into GE’s evolving strategy, and it demonstrates how engineering problems still need a designer’s touch.
+And while I can’t say I’d recommend it to most people, it’s a unique product worth examining because it offers both a peek into GE Appliance’s evolving strategy (now owned by the Chinese company Haier), and it demonstrates how engineering problems still need a designer’s touch.

 Unpacking the idea